USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 * Output `taxonomy.qzv` [View](https://view.qiime2.org/visualization/?type=html&src=https%3A%2F%2Fusda-ars-gbru.github.io%2Fitsxpress-tutorial%2Fdata%2Ftaxa-bar-plots.qzv)  \| [Download](https://usda-ars-gbru.github.io/itsxpress-tutorial/data/taxa-bar-plots.qzv)

+This tutorial provides the basic process for analyzing ITS sequences.
+The data is now in a form where it can be analyzed further using many of the other methods provided by QIIME 2.

 ## Citation information for ITSxpress
 * Rivers, A. R., Weber K. C., Gardner T. G., Liu, S., Armstrong, S. D. 2018.